What is The Art Connection?

 When artwork is selected, we will contact you for approval, tell you about the agency, and handle all the communication and paperwork needed to donate the art.
-After your approval, it usually takes three to six weeks for the agency to receive its paperwork, contact you, and pick up the art.
+After the confirmation packet has been sent, we ask the agency to contact you within 15 days and pickup the art within 30 days.

 How will the art be stored and transported?

 We ask you to store the art at your studio or home.
-The recipient agency will call you to schedule a convenient time to pick up the art.
-When they arrive, they will ask you to a) sign the Deed of Gift and Agreement (which is the transfer of ownership), b) give you a copy, and c) bring the art back to their agency.
+The recipient agency is responsible for transporting the art and will call you to schedule a convenient time to pick up the art.

 How will my donated artwork be cared for?

-Qualified agencies are committed to caring for art and must sign a contract that they will do so.
-The contract stipulates that they keep the art secure, exhibit the art in a visible location, not alter or deface the art, and not sell or give the art away.
-We review art placements to ensure that agencies fulfill their responsibilities by distributing a Six Month Report and scheduling an Inventory Visit to verify all artwork is accounted for, framed, and hung securely, and installed with its corresponding stickers and plaques.
+Qualified agencies are committed to caring for art and must sign a donee agreement that they will do so.
+The agreement stipulates that they keep the art secure, exhibit the art in a visible location, not alter or deface the art, and not sell or give the art away.
+We review art placements to ensure that agencies fulfill their responsibilities by distributing a Six Month Report and as resources permit, scheduling an Inventory Visit to verify all artwork is accounted for, framed, and hung securely, and installed with its corresponding stickers and plaques.

 How will my art donation be acknowledged?

-We will thank you for each donation in writing at the time of donation and again when the work is selected.
+We will thank you at the time when the work is selected.
 The agencies will thank you when they pick up the art.
 We also encourage agencies to acknowledge your donation in writing, invite you to visit the agency, and/or mention your donation in an article, newsletter, or annual report.
 A plaque will be hung next to each artwork listing the name of the art donor and details about the artwork.